Taiwan Pork Chop House

 6, J, N, Q, R, Z to Canal St.

 - Reservations Not Required

 Chambers St. to Houston St., Broadway to Pitt St.

-Tucked into a dinky, tourist-free Chinatown alley, Excellent Pork Chop House’s clean, communal, laminate tables sit under fluorescent lights, flanked by an odd display case that mixes big-bellied Buddhas with big-eyed Precious Moments dolls.
+Tucked into a dinky, tourist-free Chinatown alley, Taiwan Pork Chop House’s clean, communal, laminate tables sit under fluorescent lights, flanked by an odd display case that mixes big-bellied Buddhas with big-eyed Precious Moments dolls.
 The menu is tasty if brief, featuring pickled-mustard- and MSG-jolted soups and mains, rice dishes, and noodles that foster quick solo dining over leisurely group meals.
-The namesake pork chop is indeed excellent, served over rice or elastic white paste noodles with a handful of pickled, chopped mustard greens.
+The namesake pork chop is indeed excellent (the restaurant changed its name from Excellent Pork Chop House), served over rice or elastic white paste noodles with a handful of pickled, chopped mustard greens.
 Hearty eaters may find portions a tad stingy; if so, double your order, add a side of tasty five-spice-seasoned, batter-less fried chicken leg, or try a bowl of braised-sparerib soup—clear broth with butter-soft pork, laced with fragrant, fresh-sliced ginger.
 Dessert disappoints: A snow-cone-style ice grinder in lieu of a traditional ice shaver makes the Taiwanese ice dessert’s texture hail-like, instead of a soft and snowy bed for chewy toppings such as tapioca bubbles and grass jelly.